 The Certification Regime applies to people whose jobs mean they can have a significant impact on customers, the firm or market integrity.
 The regime also applies to anyone who supervises or manages a Certified Function that isn’t a Senior Manager.

 FSMA defines a Certification Function as one that "requires the person performing it to be involved in one or more aspects of the firm’s affairs, so far as relating to a regulated activity, and those aspects involve, or might involve, a risk of significant harm to the firm or any of its customers." (s63E(5) of FSMA).

-The FCA and PRA has defined a series of 'certification functions'.
+The FCA and PRA have defined a series of 'certification functions'.
 The Certification Regime only applies to employees of firms, it doesn’t apply to Non-Executive Directors.

-6. How does the Certification Regime differ from the Approved Persons Regime and Senior Insurance Managers Regime?
+6. How does the Certification Regime differ from the APR & Senior Insurance Managers Regime?